-DLNR's goal is to provide about 64 acres of industrial land, 124,000 square feet of retail and office space, 1,000 units of residential, and a 180-key hotel in the growing East Kapolei region.
-The project involves developing three DLNR parcels: Parcel #1 (adjacent to the Keone'ae Rail Station); Parcel #2 (east of the Kualaka'i Parkway and Mauka of Farrington Highway intersection); and Parcel #3 (across UH-West O'ahu along Farrington Highway west of Kualaka'i Parkway).
+DLNR's goal is to provide about 64 acres of industrial land, 124,000 square feet of retail and office space, 1,000 units of residential, and a 180 key room hotel in the growing East Kapolei region.
+The project involves developing three DLNR parcels: Parcel #1 (adjacent to the Keone'ae Rail Station); Parcel #2(east of the Kualaka'i Parkway and Mauka of Farrington Highway intersection); and Parcel #3 (across UH-West O'ahu along Farrington Highway west of Kualaka'i Parkway).
 DLNR's consultant HDR presented several scenarios and site layouts that could accommodate their programming needs.
-The concepts take into context the

-Skyline rail stations, transit, terrain, views, UH-West O'ahu, and overall circulation.
-DLNR is procuring an EIS for these properties.
+The concepts take into context the Skyline rail stations, transit, terrain, views, UH-West O'ahu, and overall circulation.
+The next step for DLNR is to conduct an EIS.